banner svg (1)

 Daycare payment policy template

 Creating a daycare payment policy template requires careful consideration to ensure that it effectively communicates important information to families and maintains a positive and professional tone.
 Be sure to include clear and concise details on payment due dates, tuition, additional fees, payment methods, fee schedules, and more.
-Below is a sample payment policy template you can refer to when creating your center's policy.
+Below is a sample payment policy template you can refer to when creating your program's policy.

-Daycare Payment Policy
+Daycare Payment Policy - [Your Program Name]

 We are committed to providing your child with a safe and nurturing learning environment.
 Paying tuition on time helps us retain our highly qualified teachers and pay our bills on time.
 All payments are due prior to care.
 Tuition reminders are sent via email [frequency] and payment is due by [specify day].